A quality farrier does more than shoe; he trims the hooves, assesses the horse's gait, addresses any problems, and helps keep the horse pain-free.

 "A person can get guidance from a trainer or barn manager or other owners in the barn," Duckett adds.
 "However, there are times when there is a personal connection with the recommended horseshoer, so it can be difficult to sort through the chaff to get a good person."

-Although all AFA-certified farriers have demonstrated competency in shoeing a range of horses, some do specialize in a particular breed or riding discipline.
+Although certified farriers have demonstrated competency in shoeing a range of horses, some do specialize in a particular breed or riding discipline.
 For instance, if you ride gaited horses, you might want to seek out a farrier who has extensive experience with that breed's special footwear and shoeing requirements.
 Contact area trainers or organizations that share your equestrian interest and ask for recommendations of farriers with experience shoeing for your discipline.
 If a farrier has clients at a reputable facility or with a top trainer, he is likely very good at his job.

 5. Consider Someone Who is Responsible